REGISTRATION FEE – £53.00 (Renewable Yearly)

-Full access to the member's learning area provides children with 3 months of unlimited hours of fun and includes MR NK's Tunes Times Tables Lyric and Audio (karaoke style), MR NK's Game, MR NK's Tunes Times Tables Lyrical Flipbook, 3T's Challenge Downloadable Worksheets (PDF), Tunes Times Tables Album and more Resources.
+Full access to the member's learning area provides children with unlimited hours of fun and includes MR NK's Tunes Times Tables Lyric and Audio (karaoke style), MR NK's Game, MR NK's Tunes Times Tables Lyrical Flipbook, 3T's Challenge Downloadable Worksheets (PDF), Tunes Times Tables Album and more Resources.

 Discounted Online Workshops